 The atomic mass unit or AMU (symbol u) is defined to be the mass of an unperturbed carbon-12 atom.
-Unperturbed means the atoms are unbound, are free of external forces, and are in their ground state (i.e., their lowest energy state).
-One can't practically reach exact unperturbedness, but there is no limit on how closely one can approach it.
+Unperturbed means the atoms are unbound and in their ground state (i.e., their lowest energy state).
 Carbon-12 is the isotope of carbon with 6 protons and 6 neutrons.
 Note when the AMU is used as physical constant rather than as as unit, it is often given the symbol a.